 A probiotic approach to plumbing would favor the growth of some microbes — harmless, and thus ‘probiotic’ ones — in our drinking water over microbes that could make you sick.
 And yes, our drinking water contains microbes.
 This community of bacteria — a drinking-water microbiome — may even be as complex as the one in your gut.
-You can hire plumbers in Staten Island, to come test your water and make sure its safe to drink and cook with.

 In fact, the success of probiotic therapies in treating the notorious gut infection caused by Clostridium difficile bacteria inspired Dr. Pruden, a professor of civil and environmental engineering, to think of probiotic applications in her own field.
 Fecal transplants are successful in treating over 90% of antibiotic-resistant cases of C. diff infection and work by restoring healthy gut microbes; use of antibiotics is thought to exacerbate the infection in part by destroying these ‘good’ gut bacteria and thus allowing pathogenic bacteria to thrive.
 “This got me thinking that it really may be the same thing with pipes,” says Dr. Pruden.
 “Variation in disinfection or water chemistry factors may contribute to the water ecology shifting in a way to favor opportunistic pathogens…perhaps there are ways to shift that ecology back.”